-A census bureau job is short-term, pays better than minimum wage -- much better, as in $25 per hour in Alaska -- and has flexible hours.
-The Federal Census Bureau is hiring all across the U.S.A.
+A census bureau job is short-term, pays better than minimum wage -- much better, as in $28 per hour in Alaska -- and has flexible hours.
+The federal Census Bureau is hiring all across the U.S.A.

-Their website says they are hiring "hundreds of thousands" of temporary employees.
-Most hiring will be done in the spring of 2010.
+The United States Census Bureau is hiring thousands of temporary employees.
+Most hiring will be done in the summer of 2019.
 Besides the pay, it is a chance to be part of a historic data collection event.
 You might think of it as being paid to serve.

-The Census Bureau job website has a great deal of other helpful information, too.
+The United States Census Bureau job website has a great deal of additional helpful information.
 The FAQ will probably answer many of your questions, including the eligibility requirements.
 There's a map that gives pay rates around the country.

 You may apply on the website at 2020census.gov/jobs. or you may call the toll-free jobs line at 1-855-562-2020.